 Depending on the store, you can order decaf coffee for your pumpkin cream cold brew.
 In some stores, they would have to use decaf iced Americano so you may want to first check whether decaf coffee is available at your favorite store to avoid disappointment.

-A standard 16 fl oz cup delivers 185mg caffeine and 250 calories.
+A standard 16 fl oz cup delivers 185mg of caffeine and 250 calories.

 8. Nitro Cold Brew with Pumpkin Cream Cold Foam